dunxd/mikespub-cops/resources/tbszip/README.md

 Change log
 ----------

+Version 2.xx, date: 2023-06-09
+* upgrade to PHP 8.x and use namespace

 Version 2.16, date: 2014-04-08
 * bug fix: could not download a file that has the same name as the opened archive.